us-amlr/cs-phoc/readme-data.md

 * Notes about the glacier: what is the south end of Media Luna, by season?
 	* Only 3 records have notes about surveying to the glacier
 	* Sam remembers we normally surveyed this in 2016/17
+* Should 'Paulina-Aranda' actually be 'Paulina-delCanal'?
+Seems unlikely Remanso-Aranda were surveyed every time, but not sure how this was thoguht about in earlier seasons.
 * Any other beaches that might have year-specific ranges?
-* Should 'Paulina-Aranda' actually be 'Paulina-delCanal'?
-Seems unlikely Remanso-Aranda were surveyed every time.

 ## Data Structure